scottmacphersonmusic/secret_sauce/README.md

 You will be prompted to enter a password/phrase.
 Once submitted, the message will be encrypted and the text field will display instructions for decoding the message.

-Enter the given URL in your browser's address bar and click the "Decrypt" button.
+Enter the given URL in your browser's address bar, and once the page has loaded and click the "Decrypt" button.
 You will be prompted to enter the password/phrase.
 If you enter the right password the secret message will be revealed to you in an alert pop-up, otherwise you will see an alert pop-up telling you the password was wrong.

 ### Contributing
 1. Fork It